 Richard and Florence recognised the wonderful sense of community within the town and its surrounding patchwork landscape of small farms producing lucerne, lamb, beef, venison, vegetables, cereals, canola, olives, vineyards, cherries, nashi pears, and dairy.
 As a wine region, Cowra was widely recognised for its fine Chardonnay, Shiraz, Cabernet Sauvignon, Sangiovese, Semillon, and Verdelho that are doing very well for the regions vignerons, including Windowrie Estate, Pig in the House, Antonio’s and Wallington Wines.

 Historically, Canowindra is also a very special place.
 Originally inhabited by the Wiradjuri people, the first buildings were erected by white settlers in 1846.
-Canowindra became famous in 1863 when bushranger Ben Hall and his gang held the townsfolk up at Robinson’s Inn, now the Royal Hotel.
+Canowindra became famous in 1863 when bushranger Ben Hall and his gang held the townsfolk up at Robinson’s Inn, now the Royal Hotel (take a Blind Freddy tour to find out more).
 The first road bridge was built in 1874, and many of the old buildings date from this time.
 The entire commercial section of Gaskill St has been classified by as a Heritage Preservation Area by the National Trust.
 Canowindra is also famous for its ancient fish fossils, housed in a beautiful museum.
 Nearby Cowra has its own rich history and a strong connection with Japan, boasting a delightful Japanese Garden.